-- There is always a named leader that has been approved by the head teacher. - The ratio of staff to children should not fall below 1:10 and for certain groups of at risk children should be adjusted to provide more supervision capacity per child (refer to ratios for age group)
+- There is always a named leader that has been approved by the headteacher. - The ratio of staff to children should not fall below 1:10 and for certain groups of at risk children should be adjusted to provide more supervision capacity per child (refer to ratios for age group)

 Ratio Year Groups

-1:3 EYFS
+1:4 EYFS

 1:6 Pre-Prep II - Preparatory

-1:10 Elements III - Elements I
+1:8 Elements III - Elements I

-- The supervising teachers must include at least one male and one female member of staff for a residential visit. - Where travel, accommodation or other services or goods are produced, the leader of the educational visit must take best value into account. - Where residential trips are undertaken, ratios will be in line with legal requirements and all those responsible for the care of the children will have undergone the schools vetting procedures. - When planning activities involving climbing, caving, trekking, skiing or water sports, the provider must hold a license as required by the Adventure Activities Licensing Regulations 2004.
-Risk assessments must be obtained from all external providers at the time of booking. - The visit leader must have an emergency contact number so that the school can contact him or her and be in possession of an emergency number to enable contact with the school at any time during the visit. - All school policies and standards connected with staff and child behaviour as expressed in the staff handbook and other documents apply during an educational visit just as they do a normal working day. - The leader and supervising helpers have responsibility for careful and diligent supervision of children at all times in the same way that they would were they with them in a conventional teaching situation.
+- The supervising teachers must include at least one male and one female member of staff for a residential visit. - Where travel, accommodation or other services or goods are produced, the leader of the educational visit must take best value into account. - Where residential trips are undertaken, ratios will be in line with legal requirements and all those responsible for the care of the children will have undergone the school's vetting procedures. - When planning activities involving climbing, caving, trekking, skiing or water sports, the provider must hold a license as required by the Adventure Activities Licensing Regulations 2004. - The visit leader must have an emergency contact number so that the school can contact him or her and be in possession of an emergency number to enable contact with the school at any time during the visit. - All school policies and standards connected with staff and child behaviour as expressed in the staff handbook and other documents apply during an educational visit just as they do a normal working day. - The leader and supervising helpers have responsibility for careful and diligent supervision of children at all times in the same way that they would were they with them in a conventional teaching situation.
 The leader has the additional responsibility for the maintenance of professional standards of staff. - The leader must have considered the risks and benefits and taken common sense steps to minimise risks.
 The risk assessments should have been carried out and submitted to the head with the application.
 Should there be any doubt about the risks, the head should give guidance.
 (RA form 1,2,3) - If the visit involves any sport or physical activity that could normally be said to require specific competences in the leader and supervising helpers, the head should assure herself or himself that these competences exist. - The leader must know and record any special medical needs of a child and have catered for these.
-(EV form 3) - Children and staff must be told explicitly and before the visit begins that the customary standards of behaviour and professional duties apply during the visit. - It is the duty of the leader to check that the school's insurance covers the visit. - Parents and guardians should give approval in writing for any visit lasting longer than one day.
-(EV form 3)
+(Appendix 5) - Children and staff must be told explicitly and before the visit begins that the customary standards of behaviour and professional duties apply during the visit. - It is the duty of the leader to check that the school's insurance covers the visit. - Parents and guardians should give approval in writing for any visit lasting longer than one day.